Prayag15-bit/YUM-repo-file/README.md

 *rm /root/cloning/ -rvf*

+9. Now, execute a command and if u see an output, it means YUM is successfully configured in your system

+*yum repolist*

 # BOOM!!
 Your YUM is configured successfully.
-Check for the output using: *yum repolist*